Computer model locks in Jaguars vs. Texans picks, score prediction, SGP for NFL Week 10

-Jaguars vs. Texans: Where to watch NFL Week 10, score prediction, betting odds, sportsbook promos, SGP picks
+Texans vs. Jaguars: Where to watch NFL Week 10, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Jacksonville Jaguars vs. Houston Texans in an NFL Week 10 matchup on CBS and Paramount+

 Kickoff from NRG Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Jaguars are 1.5-point road favorites, according to the latest Jaguars vs. Texans SportsLine consensus odds.
+The Texans are 1.5-point favorites, according to the latest Jaguars vs. Texans odds.
 The over/under for total points scored is 37.5.
-The Jags are -128 money line favorites (risk $128 to win $100), while the Texans are +108 underdogs (wager $100 to win $108).
 Before making any Texans vs. Jaguars picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Jaguars vs. Texans at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: